ninbura/windows/README.md

 	- open crystaldiskinfo (search start)
 		- verify that m.2 idle temp is below 60c
   		- verify that m.2 drive health is "good"
+		- run another Aida64 Extreme stability test but with only "local disks" enabled
+  			- verify that drive temp remains under 65c
+		- if idle temp is over 60c or stress temp is over 65c you
+			- didn't properly install your m.2 drive
+			- need an aftermarket heatsink for your m.2 drive
+			- need to install a fan pointing directly at your m.2 drive
 16. download/install drivers from the **drivers** list below
 	- you don't need to restart your computer when prompted after a single drive
 	- restart your computer after installing all drivers